NikolaJov96/moto-stats/README.md

-# moto-stats
+# Motorcycle stats

-A simple web page for comparing motorcycle stats crawled from the MCS website
+A simple web page for comparing motorcycle stats crawled from the MCS website.

+Written entirely using ChatGPT as a test project.